learn-co-curriculum/dsc-lineq-numpy-codealong/README.md

 ## Objectives

+You will be able to:

-* Understand and describe identity matrix and its role in linear equations.
+* Understand and describe identity matrix and its role in linear equations
-* Calculate Inverse of a matrix in order to solve linear problems.
+* Calculate Inverse of a matrix in order to solve linear problems
-* Use the Matrix algebra and Numpy skills to solve a system of linear equations.
+* Use the Matrix algebra and Numpy skills to solve a system of linear equations

 ## Identity Matrix